-GUE's quality control program seeks to ensure that GUE courses, instructors, and members abide by GUE standards before, during, and after training.
-The acting members within Quality Control are the:
+The primary goal of GUE's quality management program is to ensure that GUE instructors, GUE staff, and members abide by GUE standards before, during, and after training and apply continuous improvement initiatives to ensure that a commitment to excellence is realized in all GUE activities.
+The core personnel involved in the Quality Management processes are:

 - a.
 Board of Directors (BOD)

 - b.
-Director of Quality Control
+Quality Management Department

 - c.
-Director of Risk Management
+Designated Trustee of Standards and Procedures

 - d.
-Designated Trustee of Standards and Procedures

-- e.
 Quality Control Board